 Make sure you sleep well; eliminate all distractions and set up a strict schedule.

-Focus on doing one thing at the time; forget multitasking.
+Focus on doing one thing at a time; forget multitasking.

 Write in your journal.
 Release all your thoughts buzzing around connect with your inner-self at a deeper level.